cochaviz/academic_markdown/README.md

 In this repository, I assume two types of document writing.
 Either writing in a single markdown file (for example a small report) or decomposing sections in markdown separate files.
-The way in which these are detected is by providing a frontmatter in the single markdown file or `metadata.yaml` file respectively.
+The way in which these are detected is by providing a front-matter in the single markdown file or `metadata.yaml` file respectively.

 ```txt
 Setup with single file